-The ESG Report has been prepared with reference to the ESG reporting guide (the "ESG Reporting Guide") as set out in Appendix 27 to the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited.
+The ESG Report has been prepared with reference to Environmental, Social and Governance Reporting Guide (the "ESG Guide") as set out in Appendix 27 to the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited.

 In preparation of the ESG Report, due diligence has been taken to adhere to the reporting principles of "Materiality", "Quantitative" and "Consistency".

-The materiality assessment (pages 36 to 38) has ensured the ESG Report presents the most material ESG topics pertaining to our businesses.
-The ESG Report details any standards, methodologies, assumptions and/or calculation tools used, or source of conversion factors used, as well as explanations of any inconsistencies to previous reports.
+Materiality: The ESG Report is structured based on the materiality of respective issues and we identified the most material ESG issues pertaining to our businesses through the materiality assessment, as disclosed in pages 49 to 50 of this report.
+The materiality of issues was reviewed and confirmed by the board of directors of the Company (the "Board").